Publish date: April 1st, 2025 Topic: Transportation to Takayama, Takayama Bus

 Takayama Festival Bridge

-Located in the Japanese Alps, Takayama is a peaceful city hidden in the mountains known for its well-preserved Edo-period streets and carpentry.
+Located in the Japanese Alps, Takayama is a peaceful city hidden in the mountains and known for its well-preserved Edo-period streets and carpentry.
 The town is famous for its traditional wooden houses, bustling morning markets, delicious local wagyu beef, and the Takayama Matsuri (a popular festival in Japan).
-For anime lovers, it is also the inspiration for the anime Hyouka.
+For anime lovers, it is also the inspiration for the anime, Hyouka.
 Takayama also serves as a gateway to explore the nearby mountainous regions including Shirakawago and the hot spring town of Okuhida, making it a perfect countryside escape.

 Nagoya Station (or Nagoya Meitetsu Center) ➞ Takayama Station By bus: ~2 1/2 hours Cost: 2,400 ~ 2,700 JPY *You can book the bus here: highwaybus.com